MS3Inc/tavros/docs/adr/0019-prefer-daemonsets-over-sidecars.md

 ## Context and Problem Statement

 Kubernetes supports deploying workloads as daemonsets or sidecars.
+For example, when deploying Jaeger Agent for reporting trace data, in a DaemonSet strategy there will be a single Agent deployment in every Kubernetes node, so all applications' Jaeger Client in a single node share the same agent.
+Conversely, in a side-car strategy each application will have its own dedicated Jaeger Agent deployment, requiring extra resources.

-Which should we use for cross cutting concern deployments?
+Which should we favor for cross cutting concern deployments?

 ## Decision Drivers <!-- optional -->